By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 If equal affection cannot be,

-Let the more loving one be me. (ll 5-8)
+Let the more loving one be me.
+(Auden, lines 5-8)

 It is the man’s familiarity with the pain of unrequited love that drives him to be the more loving one.
 He understands the anguish so well, that he would rather face it himself than wish it on another.
 The power of his love, although unreturned, is strong enough for him to submit himself to heartache and to spare the object of his desire.
+This selflessness speaks to the depth of his emotions, revealing a profound understanding of love's complexities.

 In the first two stanzas, Auden establishes the man’s feeling and the lengths at which he would go for the object of his desire.
-Although the poem is about loving the stars, the results of the unrequited love can be translated to a relationship to “man or beast” (l 4).
+Although the poem is about loving the stars, the results of the unrequited love can be translated to a relationship to “man or beast” (Auden, line 4).
 In the second two stanzas, Auden offers solace to the man:

 Were all stars to disappear or die,